Solonarv/lud-kingmaker-notes/Session Notes/Session 1.md

 saved kingdoms
 they have an oracle; she points and gets a stare in return.
 Izaya points out that's rude and fails to demonstrate better.

-as we banter, two figures enter: pretty half-elf woman with sword and armor ([[jamandi aldori]]) and older guy with robe&staff (josef stolemius, human male, lord mayor of restov).
-Ducim mistakes josef for king of pitax.
+as we banter, two figures enter: pretty half-elf woman with sword and armor ([Jamandi Aldori](../NPCs/Jamandi%20Aldori.md)) and an older guy with robe&staff ([Josef Stolemius](../NPCs/Josef%20Stolemius.md)).
+Ducim mistakes josef for [Castruccio Irovetti](../NPCs/Castruccio%20Irovetti.md).

-man speaks first. greetings heroes.
+Josef speaks first. greetings heroes.
 I am lord mayof of restov and this is lady jamandi aldori. thx all for attending. jamandi takes his place. south of here are stolen lands. territory claimed over and over by various settlers, but area is a haven for bandits, monsters, and worse, so has never been held. this will now change.
 offer: go down there, pacify/colonize. support of restov: recognition, trade, military aid. she raises her glass to us and bids the feast begin. servants come in bringing food&drink.

 we remember nothing of note about jamandi.

-## influence minigame begin!
+## The Feast
+Influence subsystem go!
 20 minutes per round.
 ### Round 1
 Veris is curious about a deathly pale elf in pale clothing (no jewelry, massive scythe) next to him.
 He learns nothing.